pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

 This is the class that represents the `Room` in the database.
 It is important to understand that this is not the class we are using in the business logic, but the class that we want to map into the SQL database.
 The structure of this class is thus dictated by the needs of the storage layer, and not by the use cases.
 You might want for instance to store `longitude` and `latitude` in a JSON field, to allow for easier extendibility, without changing the definition of the domain model.
 In the simple case of the Rent-o-matic project, the two classes almost overlap, but this is not the case generally speaking.

-Obviously, this means that you have to keep in sync the storage and the domain levels and that you need to manage migrations on your own.
+Obviously, this means that you have to keep the storage and the domain levels in sync and that you need to manage migrations on your own.
 You can use tools like Alembic, but the migrations will not come directly from domain model changes.

 {icon: github}
 B> Git tag: [chapter-4-create-the-sqlalchemy-classes](https://github.com/pycabook/rentomatic/tree/chapter-4-create-the-sqlalchemy-classes)

 ### Spin up and tear down the database container

-When we run the integration tests the Postgres database engine must be already running in the background, and it must be already configured, for example with a pristine database ready to be used.
+When we run the integration tests the Postgres database engine must be already running in the background, and it must be already configured, for example, with a pristine database ready to be used.
 Moreover, when all the tests have been executed the database should be removed and the database engine stopped.

 This is a perfect job for Docker, which can run complex systems in isolation with minimal configuration.
 We might orchestrate the creation and destruction of the database with bash, but this would mean wrapping the test suite in another script which is not my favourite choice.

 The structure that I show you here makes use of docker-compose through the `pytest-docker`, `pyyaml`, and `sqlalchemy-utils` packages.
 The idea is simple: given the configuration of the database (name, user, password), we create a temporary file containing the docker-compose configuration that spins up a Postgres database.
 Once the Docker container is running, we connect to the database engine with SQLAlchemy to create the database we will use for the tests and we populate it.
 When all the tests have been executed we tear down the Docker image and we leave the system in a clean status.

 Due to the complexity of the problem and a limitation of the `pytest-docker` package, the resulting setup is a bit convoluted.
 The `pytest-docker` plugin requires you to create a `docker_compose_file` fixture that should return the path of a file with the docker-compose configuration (YAML syntax).
-The plugin provides two fixtures, `docker_ip` and `docker_services`: the first one is simply the IP of the docker host (which can be different from localhost in case of remote execution) while the second is the actual routine that runs the containers through docker-compose and stops them after the test session.
+The plugin provides two fixtures, `docker_ip` and `docker_services`: the first one is simply the IP of the Docker host (which can be different from localhost in case of remote execution) while the second is the actual routine that runs the containers through docker-compose and stops them after the test session.
 My setup to run this plugin is complex, but it allows me to keep all the database information in a single place.

 The first fixture goes in `tests/conftest.py` and contains the information about the PostgreSQL connection, namely the host, the database name, the user name, and the password